 Sure, maybe a patriotic Ross wanted to recreate and weaponize Hulks to establish an unstoppable U.S. military force for good - or maybe he wanted them under his control to serve as a mole Skrull army…

 But it isn’t even his possible motivation than rung our bell.
-Ross’ return of Secretary of State in Captain America: Civil War was just a little… well, odd, and we thought so long before Saturday’s Skrull reveal.
+Ross’ return of Secretary of State in Captain America: Civil War was just a little… well, odd, and we thought so even back then.

 Maybe, after failing his attempts to create new Hulks for the Skrull, his mission changed to helping direct the future - which included jailing half of - the superhero team that successfully fought off a Chituari invasion?